dpim/206/readme.md

 # 206

 ## About
 This repo contains the client and service components of a web app for researching neighborhoods in Seattle, WA.
-The service contains functionality to convert from different forms of location input  (coordinates, zip code and name), and merges together data from a local csv with REST API responses from [Seattle Open Data](https://data.seattle.gov/).
+The service contains functionality to convert from different forms of location input (coordinates, zip code and name), and merges together data from [Seattle Open Data](https://data.seattle.gov/).

 ### Data
 * Description